 How Can I Modify My Custody Arrangement?

-Are you considering making a change?
-Or perhaps the custody arrangements you had originally made with your child’s parent are no longer working?
-If you are concerned that your original custody agreement is no longer in the best interest of your child, an attorney may be able to help you.
+Are you considering making a change in your current custody arrangement?
+Or, perhaps the custody arrangements you had initially made with your child’s other parent are no longer working to your satisfaction or in the best interest of the child or children.
+If you are concerned that your original custody agreement is no longer working well in the current circumstances, a divorce lawyer Rockville MD may be able to help you.

-Step #1 Communicate with Your Child’s Parent
+Step #1: Communicate with Your Child’s Parent

-Step #2 Speak with an Attorney
+Step #2: Speak with a Family Law Attorney

-Step #3 File a Petition
+Step #3: File a Petition

 Step #4 Informing the Other Parent